iotaledger/identity.rs/bindings/wasm/README.md

 ```

 Calling `identity.init().then(<callback>)` or `await identity.init()` is required to load the Wasm file from the server if not available, because of that it will only be slow for the first time.

+**NOTE: see the [examples](https://github.com/iotaledger/identity.rs/blob/main/bindings/wasm/examples/README.md) for how to publish an IOTA DID Document.**

 ## Examples in the Wild